csDaniel/assignment1/bio.md

 The character would move by the user entering in single key directions.
 Occasionally, there would be a random battle being spawned.
 In total, the project took over a week and maybe 30-40 hours of programming.

+For cs162, the final project called for an adventure game, with keyed in items that the user was supposed to type in pointed questions and eventually collect enough items to step through and beat the game.
+I was more intent on evolving my cs161 assignment.
+I used to basic idea of pointers and linked lists to create my cs161 project, but on a multi-level system.
+I used .txt files to store individual levels, which would then be loaded into 2d arrays of linked lists.
+The arrays would then be pointed to and the user would change maps, allowing a more true dungeon crawler experience.
+However, this was not the required assignment, and I lost 100% of the points for that section, resulting in a lower grade than I would have preferred.